 Some funding is available for student research through the Office of Student Research and various campus partnerships.
-For more information, please see http://osr.appstate.edu/apply.
+For more information, please visit the OSR website.
 The Honors College may also have some thesis funding available for Honors College students.
 As for non-monetary forms of support, should your student need student participants for research, Institutional Research offers random samples of email addresses on a limited basis that may be used as research participant pools for research projects.
 The thesis advisor may make a request upon receipt of IRB approval for the thesis project.